 Yes, there are two other kinds of scientific literature.

-2. Grey Literature: It includes papers, reports, technical notes or other documents produced and published by governmental agencies, academic institutions and other groups that are not distributed or indexed by commercial publishers. it is the initial reporting of research findings subjected to internal review before publication.
-It can be difficult to locate because it may not be indexed and is not widely distributed.
+2. Grey Literature consists of papers, reports, technical notes or other documents that are produced by government agencies, academic institutions, and other institutions.
+Grey literature is not usually published and distributed commercially and is often the first documented report of research findings.
+It can be difficult to locate because it may not be available online and many academic databases do not cover this type of material.
 Often research will be published in grey literature before it is published in the primary literature.

 Remember, many journals include both primary and secondary articles in the same issue.